git-abra/git-abra/README.md

 My background is in business-, bio- and neuroinformatics.
 I enjoy abstract thinking or planning, optimizing all the things for efficiency as well as automating what can feasibly be automated.
-My ultimate drive is to take part in enabling new communication methods via Brain Computer Interfaces to increase communication speed and quality, learning rate and education level.
+My drive is to take part in enabling new communication methods via Brain Computer Interfaces to increase communication speed and quality, learning rate and ultimately education levels.
 ___

 - Master's degree in bioinformatics, thesis about neuronal simulations.